JeremyMarshall/docker-teamcity-agent-teradata/README.md

-# docker-jenkins-slave-teradata
+# docker-teamcity-agent-teradata

-This repo is to build a Docker Jenkins Slave with a Teradata client
+This repo is to build a Docker Teamcity agent with a Teradata client

 Its not quite as simple as that, you will also need to:-